danielvoliveira/danti-serverless/Readme.md

 This files are the base of serverless and we have thousand of possibilities to construct microservices.

+Use https://app.serverless.com/danti/apps to control and access the dashboard of application.

+Use https://us-east-1.console.aws.amazon.com/console/home to access the AWS main website.

 # Some commands:

 Deploying will create/update cloud infrastructure and code on AWS, all at the same time.
 Use this when you make some change in some part of the application: